In our experience, students who have not received a minimum of a B in PC 11 struggle in PC 12.

 Students are asked to complete a schedule for themselves using the built in scheduler as one of the first activities in the course.
 This will give students the big picture view of their commitment and progress towards completion.

-Students need access to a computer and printer to access the lessons and assignments, a scanner to scan student work that will be submitted online, a scientific calculator, and a ruler.
+Students need access to a computer with reliable internet access, a webcam and microphone, a printer to print notes and assignments, a scanner (or mobile phone scanning app such as Genius Scan) to scan student work that will be submitted online, a scientific calculator, and a ruler.

 Click here to view the Pre-Calculus 12 Curriculum.